Railways in the Pilbara

-The Railways in the Pilbara are a collection of railways in the Pilbara region of north-west Western Australia.
+The heavy-haul railways in the Pilbara are a series of company-owned railways in the Pilbara region in the north-west of the state of Western Australia.
+Their routes total 2782 km.

 History

 In 1887, the Cossack Tram opened followed by the Western Australian Government Railways's (WAGR) Marble Bar Railway in 1911.
 However, these had closed by the 1950s.